lightning/bolts/02-peer-protocol.md

     commitment transaction:
       - MUST fail the channel.
   - if any `htlc_signature` is not valid for the corresponding HTLC transaction OR non-compliant with LOW-S-standard rule <sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>:
     - MUST fail the channel.
+  - if there is not exactly one `commitsigs` for each splice in progress:
+    - MUST fail the channel.
+  - if `commit_signature`, `num_htlcs` or `htlc_signature` is not correct as specified above for each splice:
+    - MUST fail the channel.
   - MUST respond with a `revoke_and_ack` message.